lanjiangboston/GiniClust/README.md

-# PyGiniClust
+# GiniClust

-PyGiniClust is a clustering method implemented in Python and R for detecting rare cell-types from large-scale single-cell gene expression data.
+GiniClust is a clustering method implemented in Python and R for detecting rare cell-types from large-scale single-cell gene expression data.

-PyGiniClust can be applied to datasets originating from different platforms, such as multiplex qPCR data, traditional single-cell RNAseq or newly emerging UMI-based single-cell RNAseq, e.g. inDrops and Drop-seq.
+GiniClust can be applied to datasets originating from different platforms, such as multiplex qPCR data, traditional single-cell RNAseq or newly emerging UMI-based single-cell RNAseq, e.g. inDrops and Drop-seq.

-PyGiniClust is created and maintained by the GC Yuan Lab at Harvard University and the Dana-Farber Cancer Institute.
+GiniClust is created and maintained by the GC Yuan Lab at Harvard University and the Dana-Farber Cancer Institute.

 Installation
 ------------

 Please ensure that you have Python 2.7 in your environment.
-The graphical user interface of PyGiniClust relies on ```wxPython```, a Python wrapper for the cross-platform wxWidgets API.
+The graphical user interface of GiniClust relies on ```wxPython```, a Python wrapper for the cross-platform wxWidgets API.
 Instructions on how to install ```wxPython``` are available on the corresponding website.
 On Fedora Linux, using ```pip``` at the command-line interface worked just fine:

 ```$ pip install wxPython```.

-In addition, PyGiniClust relies on the following libraries:
+In addition, GiniClust relies on the following libraries:
 * ```Gooey```(version 0.9.2.3 or ulterior);
 * ```pkg_resources```.

-Those packages should be automatically installed or upgraded via an installation of PyGiniClust via ```pip```, as follows:
+Those packages should be automatically installed or upgraded via an installation of GiniClust via ```pip```, as follows:
 * start a terminal session;
-* run ```$ pip install PyGiniClust```.
+* run ```$ pip install GiniClust```.
 If in doubt, please check that those libraries got installed properly by importing them in your Python interpreter: ``ìmport gooey, pkg_resources```.

-As for the R code at the core of much of PyGiniClust`s computations, for MAC and WINDOWS only the official R installation file is supported and tested.
+As for the R code at the core of much of GiniClust`s computations, for MAC and WINDOWS only the official R installation file is supported and tested.
 Using other installation methods, such as brew, may lead to running error.

-Besides, some users might experience issues installing another of PyGiniClust's dependencies: the MAST R package.
+Besides, some users might experience issues installing another of GiniClust's dependencies: the MAST R package.
 If this happens, please visit the MAST website (https://github.com/RGLab/MAST) for detailed instructions.

 Input file format
 ----------------